juancuero/BrmTest/README.md

     php artisan migrate --seed

-This will create some products and a admin user that you can use to sign in :
+This will create some products and an administrator user that you can use to log in and manage the inventory:
 ```yml
 email: juan.cuero@unillanos.edu.co
 password: juan12345